See Brandi’s extended profile on the Graduate Students on the Market page.

 At UNL, I have taught several courses for both Sociology and Women’s and Gender Studies.
-These include Introduction to Sociology, Introduction to Women’s and Gender Studies, Introduction to LGBTQ Studies, Gender in Contemporary Society, and Social Problems.
+These include Social Problems, Introduction to Sociology, Introduction to Women’s and Gender Studies, Introduction to LGBTQ Studies, and Gender in Contemporary Society.

 Woodell, Brandi, Emily Kazyak, and D’Lane Compton.
 2015.
 “Reconciling LGB and Christian Identities in the Rural South.”
 Social Sciences 4:859-878 (Special Issue on LGBTQ Lives in Context: The Role of Place).

 Woodell, Brandi.
 2014.
 “Negotiating Gay Male Christian Identities in Rural Places.”
 Pp. 29-42 in Illuminating How Identities, Stereotypes and Inequalities Matter through Gender Studies, edited by D. N. Farris, M. Davis, and D. R. Compton.
 New York, NY: Springer Press.